-Keto Swedish Salmon is so moist and tender with a delectable flavor that time will seem to stand still.
+Keto Lemon Dill Salmon is so moist and tender with a delectable flavor that time will seem to stand still.
 Each and every exquisite and scrumptious morsel will have your tastebuds salivating for more.

 In all honesty, I have always loved to travel and eat food from other countries.
 I love exploring and learning about new cultures, customs, traditions, and food.
 Food is at the heart of any country.
 Years ago I came up with this recipe to pay homage to my Swedish roots.
 Most Swedes love dill, lemon and fish.
 Indeed, I wish I lived somewhere where I could get fresh seafood.
 However, my favorite place to get Salmon is Costco.
 Most importantly be sure to get fresh dill from your local grocery store.
 Incredibly the lemons release some of their juices into the dill thereby infusing the fish with a deep dill and lemon flavor as well as making it moist.

 Goes well with cauliflower rice, cauliflower mash, or rutabaga mash or turnip mash.
 Use with Keto Caper Dill Sauce.
 This makes eight 6 oz. servings of Salmon.
 Nutrition facts are listed at the very bottom.